RobotComponents/RobotComponents-Documentation/docs/Batagur/Batagur Setup/Batagur Setup.md

 ![GH-ROS-workflow]({{ site.baseurl }}/assets/images/Batagur/GH-ROS-workflow_01.png){:class="img-responsive"}
-This is a schematic sommunication workflow between ROS and Grasshopper.
+This is a schematic communication workflow between ROS and Grasshopper.